haydonryan/dell-fan-proxy/README.md

 I also noticed that at idle (which the machine sits 90% of the time) there is a 3 degree C differential between inlet and outlet temp, with the cpu being nice and cool.

 # Why
-Dell support told me I'm not using the server for it's usecase (Datacenter usage) - They're correct.
+Dell support told me I'm not using the server for it's use case (Datacenter usage) - They're correct.
 Don't want to modify the firmware (it's signed anyways) Thought this would be an interesting project tom get more into electronics and control boards.